makersacademy/bowling-challenge/README.md

 ```
 As a solo bowler,
+To play a game of bowling,
+I want each roll to knock down between 0 and 10 pins.

+As a solo bowler,
 To play a full game of bowling,
 I want each frame to consist of two rolls.